BEbillionaireUSD/BEbillionaireUSD.github.io/_pages/service.md

 <b>@Program Chair</b>
 - Shadow PC of the Research Track: ICSE 2025
 - PC of the Artifact Evaluation Track: ICSE 2025
+- PC of the Technical Track: AIML 2025

 <b>@Reviewer</b>
 - Conferences: